Skip to content

 9:58

 In manufacturing, 70% of digital transformation efforts fail due to low workforce adoption rates.
 So, what separates the winners from the rest?
-In this article, we explore real-world examples of manufacturers who cracked the code to successfully engage their workforce in adopting new digital tools and systems across their factory.
+In this article, we explore real-world examples of manufacturers who cracked the code to successfully engage their workforce in adopting new digital tools and systems across their factories.

 Background